Income Tax Brackets Explained (And How Much You Have To Pay)

 Next ringgit---

-How your actual tax rate is calculated
+How your actual income tax rate is calculated

 Your income is divided up first – and each section is taxed at a different rate.
 For example: